 For girls, the sports bra or crop top that may be visible under the uniform top or top of the onepiece uniform does not have to be a solid color.
-The rule does require that any visible shirt(s) worn under the top/one-piece uniform by either boys or girls and any other visible apparel worn under the bottoms (the key concept here is visible and includes boxer shorts or any other type of undergarment), must be unadorned and of a single color.
+The rule does require that any visible shirt(s) worn under the top/one-piece uniform by either boys or girls or under the bottom must be unadorned and of a single color.
+EXCEPTION: Rule 4-3-1c, 4-3-2b, and 9-6-1c: Any visible undergarment worn under the uniform bottom that DOES NOT extend below the knees is now considered a foundation garment and not subject to the single, solid color rule.
 Stitching which is contrasting or of a different color to the single, solid color of the undergarment and which functions as the actual seam is legal.
 Visible items worn under both the tops and the bottoms of a uniform do not have to be the same color.
 A single manufacturer's logo/trademark/reference, no more than 2 1⁄4 square inches with no dimension more than 2 1⁄4 inches, is permitted on the top AND bottom of the uniform.